-- Incorporate therapeutic communication and collaboration with clients, families, and health care team for theoretical knowledge and professional delivery of high quality and safe patient care. - Practice within the ethical, legal, and regulatory framework of state board of nursing, basing nursing decisions on ethics, legal knowledge, theoretical knowledge, and professional expectations.
+- Incorporate therapeutic communication and collaboration with clients, families, and health care team for theoretical knowledge and professional delivery of high quality and safe patient care. - Practice within the ethical, legal, and regulatory framework of state board of nursing, basing nursing decisions on ethics, legal knowledge, theoretical knowledge, and professional expectations. - Demonstrate the ability to conduct practice with insight and without discrimination on the basis of age, race, religion, sex, sexual preference, national origin, or handicap. - Utilize the nursing process to collect, report, and record objective and subjective data in an accurate and timely manner to formulate clinical decisions and implement nursing interventions for the provision of safe, quality care.

-- Demonstrate the ability to conduct practice with insight and without discrimination on the basis of age, race, religion, sex, sexual preference, national origin, or handicap. - Utilize the nursing process to collect, report, and record objective and subjective data in an accurate and timely manner to formulate clinical decisions and implement nursing interventions for the provision of safe, quality care. - Demonstrate skill in providing comprehensive, holistic, culturally compassionate care for clients, families, and communities across the life span. - Demonstrate accountability, responsibility, professional attitude, civility, and commitment to nursing when dealing with clients, families, and members of the health care team. - Demonstrate critical thinking, using the nursing process to assist with clinically competent care. - Contribute to the individualized care plan that enables one to adapt health care practices that meet the needs of patients from various cultures and life experiences. - Participate in lifelong learning, fostering the development of professional growth, critical thinking, and leadership.
+- Demonstrate skill in providing comprehensive, holistic, culturally compassionate care for clients, families, and communities across the life span. - Demonstrate accountability, responsibility, professional attitude, civility, and commitment to nursing when dealing with clients, families, and members of the health care team. - Demonstrate critical thinking, using the nursing process to assist with clinically competent care. - Contribute to the individualized care plan that enables one to adapt health care practices that meet the needs of patients from various cultures and life experiences. - Participate in lifelong learning, fostering the development of professional growth, critical thinking, and leadership.

-Tuition and Fees \$6,779
+Tuition and Fees \$5,127

 Application Fee \$30

-Insurance \$18

 Uniforms \$225

-Course Fees \$247
+Lab/Course Fees \$80

-Program Fee \$300
+Program Fee \$200

-Books/Supplies \$3,978
+Books/Supplies \$2,531

-Total \$11,576
+Total \$8,192

-Fall 2015 MUS Student Health Insurance Premiums will be changing.
-Please check the Health Insurance website and/or Student Central for confirmed premium rates.
+Fall 2018 MUS Student Health Insurance Premiums will be changing.
+Please check the Health Insurance website (http:// students.gfcmsu.edu/insurance.html) and/or Student Central for confirmed premium rates.
 Students will be charged an additional fee of \$21 per credit for online/hybrid courses.